bokmann/font-awesome-rails/README.md

 The default value of this variable is taken from `ENV['RAILS_RELATIVE_URL_ROOT']`, so configuring the environment to define `RAILS_RELATIVE_URL_ROOT` is an alternative strategy.

+### Rails 3.2

+**Note:** In Rails 3.2, make sure font-awesome-rails is outside the bundler asset group so that these helpers are automatically loaded in production environments.

 ## Versioning